July 21st, 2026

 Conclusion: Raising a Glass to Rebellion

-Legal Drinking Age Day is more than just a celebration of the arbitrary; it's a call to action, a reminder to question the powers that be and reclaim our agency.
-So, let's raise a glass to rebellion, to freedom, and to the age of reason.
+Legal Drinking Age Day is more than just a celebration of the arbitrary; it’s a clarion call to action, a reminder to challenge the powers that be and reclaim our agency.
+So, let’s raise a glass to rebellion, to freedom, and to the age of reason.
 Cheers!

 Timeline